CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-KVM.md

 Running Cumulus VX with Vagrant and KVM requires four components:

 - **libvirt** provides an abstraction language to define and launch VMs, but is normally used just to launch single VMs.
 It uses XML to represent and define the VM.
 - **KVM** works exclusively with QEMU and performs hardware acceleration for x86 VMs with Intel and AMD CPUs.
-KVM and QEMU arehypervisors that emulate the VMs; the pair is often called KVM/QEMU or just KVM.
+KVM and QEMU are hypervisors that emulate the VMs; the pair is often called KVM/QEMU or just KVM.
 - **QEMU** is a machine emulator that can allow the host machine to emulate the CPU architecture of the guest machine.
 Because QEMU does not provide hardware acceleration, it works well with KVM.
 - **Vagrant** is an orchestration tool that makes it easier to manage groups of VMs by interconnecting them programmatically.
 Vagrant helps to tie all the components together and provides a user-friendly language to launch suites of VMs.
 Vagrant allows multiple Cumulus VX VMs to be interconnected to simulate a network.
 Vagrant also allows Cumulus VX VMs to be interconnected with other VMs (such as Ubuntu or CentOS) to emulate real world networks.